 Wondering where to see puffins in Canada?
 Seeing puffins in Elliston, Newfoundland is unlike anything I’ve ever experienced.
 Find out when to visit, where to stay and more!

 The moment my alarm went off at 5:30am, I immediately regretted my decision.
-Luckily, Susan and I had previously made a pact to meet each other in the lobby at a quarter to six and I couldn’t leave her hanging.
+Luckily, my friend and I had previously made a pact to meet each other in the lobby at a quarter to six and I couldn’t leave her hanging.
 Besides, we were going to see PUFFINS!

 The previous afternoon, we had visited the tiny town of Elliston — hoping to see these birds up close.
-I’ve spent time with puffins before — in the Treshnish Isles of Scotland — yet I felt just as excited to spend time with them here, in Eastern Newfoundland.
+I’ve spent time with puffins before — in the Treshnish Isles of Scotland — yet I felt just as excited to spend time with them here, in Elliston, Canada.

 During our first visit to the puffin lookout in Elliston, we had arrived on an unusually hot afternoon in early August.
 We were surprised to find the puffins on an island about 100 feet away from us, with no access for humans.
 I peered through my telephoto lens to snap some photos from afar, but couldn’t help feeling disappointed.

 I had a magical experience the first time I saw puffins in the wild and literally sat within a few feet of these well-fed birds while they built their nests and made lawn mower-like noises.

 Elliston is one of the most popular places to see puffins in Newfoundland, which is where I saw them.

 In addition to Elliston, Witless Bay offers an extraordinary puffin-watching experience with its four picturesque islands, each serving as a sanctuary to thousands of puffins.